osisoft/Edge-Data-Store-Docs/content/sds/streams/sds-streams-api.md

 <a id="opIdStream_List Streams"></a>

-Returns a list of streams.
+Returns a list of streams

 ### Request